mmarkdown/mmark/Syntax.md

 Note that callouts *in code blocks* are only detected if the renderer has been configured to look for them.
 The default mmark configuration is to detect them after `//` and `#` comment starters.
-See the `-comment` option for to change this.

-Lone callouts without them being prefixed with a comment means they are not detected by Mmark.
+Lone callouts (in code blocks) without them being prefixed with a comment means they are not detected by Mmark.

-### Inline math

-Any text in between `$` and `$` will be assumed to be ..
-TODO

 # Changes from version 1